Innfi/innfiswindow/README.md

   - service] type / cluter ip / ports / status
   - ingress] name / loadbalancers rules age

+- refactoring
+  - merge each recoil atoms with selector

 - authentications
   - how to handle auth problems when accesssing eks, or other aws-based resources?